The MMSU Language Center

 - Special English program for Foreigners

-Depending on the entry-knowledge of the learners on the English language, this 100-hour program will include three short term courses: one Conversational English, one Grammar and Correct Usage, and one English Pronunciation course.
-The 10 hours will be integrated in the two-day language and culture immersion/experience/tour within the University an around the province.
+Depending on the entry-knowledge of the learners on the English language, this 100-hour program can include three short term courses: one Conversational English, one Grammar and Correct Usage, and one English Pronunciation course.
+It also includes language and culture immersion/experience/tour within the University and around the province.

 Aquino, Luvee Hazel C. MA English Language & Literature